 We'll explain a bit later that if $(a_1, ..., a{k-1}, 0)$ were a counterexample and some $a_i$ is prime to k then some other must be a multiple of k.
-The observation above, if it is always true, implies when k is a prime p that at least two speeds must be divisible by p, and if we rescale so they are not all divisible by p then either all but one are divisible by p, or at least two must be divisible by exactly the same highest power of p larger than zero.
+The observation above, if it is always true, implies when k is a prime p that at least two speeds must be divisible by p, and if we rescale so they are not all divisible by p then either at least two are prime to p or at least two must be divisible by exactly the same highest power of p larger than zero.

 To begin considering the phenomenon relating primes with statistical independence, let's think of it this way.
-Instead of attempting to approximate how the expected proportion of time becomes discontinuous at certain rational points, let's introduce some uncertainty into the starting time of just one of the runners to remove the discontinuity.
+Instead of attempting to approximate how the expected proportion of time becomes discontinuous at certain rational points, let's introduce some uncertainty into the starting time of one of the runners to remove the discontinuity.